Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Econometric Methodology

-Random assignment of r\'{e}sum\'{e} characteristics ensures that applicant attributes are orthogonal to job characteristics, so the baseline callback gaps in equation (\ref{eq_baseline}) have a causal interpretation.
-The interaction terms in equation (\ref{eq_interaction}) estimate heterogeneity in this causal effect across jobs with different task content.
+Random assignment of r\'{e}sum\'{e} characteristics ensures that applicant attributes are orthogonal to job characteristics, so the baseline callback gaps in equation \eqref{eq_baseline} have a causal interpretation.
+Within each occupation or task environment, the interaction specification continues to compare applicants whose demographic attributes were randomly assigned.
+The resulting group-specific callback gaps therefore have a causal interpretation within each environment.
 Task content is a structural feature of the job determined by market demand, not a treatment that can be experimentally assigned.
-A management position requires analytical and interpersonal skills because the work demands it.
-The relevant variation for understanding where discrimination concentrates is the variation the labor market actually produces.
-Our design embeds a clean randomization within this naturally occurring task structure, in the same way that clinical trials study heterogeneous treatment effects across pre-treatment characteristics such as age or baseline health without requiring those characteristics to be randomized.
+The relationship between these causal callback gaps and task content is therefore observational.
+The design embeds randomized applicant attributes within the task structure generated by the labor market.
+This is analogous to estimating treatment-effect heterogeneity across pre-treatment characteristics without randomly assigning those characteristics.